I don’t usually do food posts, this is my first. Budapest has many good spots for coffee, gelato, drinks and food in

 Frohlich Bakery: The Jewish quarter in the city has so many food joints that it seemed like a city within a city.
 What I specially liked was the fact that it was so traditional.
-Try the Apple and Poppy seed cake at the Frohlich- a modest bakery with a very happy looking owner.
-The cake is very heavy but worth it.
-Also Free Wi-Fi!!
+Try the apple and poppy seed cake at the Frohlich- a modest bakery with Free Wi-Fi!!

 Pizza Eataliano: Good Italian food only 5 steps away from the Andrassay tram stop.
 It has a beautiful terrace to relax after a long day.
 I also loved their selection of Italian wines though I only enjoyed a quick pizza here.

-Callas Cafe: Callas is a very Parisian feel cafe in Budapest.
-Slightly expensive as its on the main street next to the Opera but its worth a visit.
+Callas Cafe: Callas is a very Parisian cafe in Budapest.
+Slightly expensive as its on the main street next to the Opera but it is worth a visit.
+You are on holiday after all!
 Try their gelato and coffee or if in the mood to splurge anything you don’t understand which could be very Hungarian.

 Bamba Marha Burger Bar: At the corner of the Andrassay Avenue is this cool place serving delicious burgers.
-The place is full at night and it definitely seems like a very popular spot for locals.
+The place is packed at night and definitely seems like a very popular spot for locals.
 I tried their Elvis burger and loved it!
-The only problem here is that there are only a few options for drinks except for some canned juices.
+The only problem here is that there are no alcohol options and few options for drinks.

 TOP TIP: If you are not from around Hungary, please check what you are paying.
-I mean the currency is a bit confusing and a couple of times I ended up paying more Forints than what I had to.
+I mean the currency is a bit confusing and a couple of times I ended up paying more Forints than I had to.
 I was lucky that both times I was returned the correct amount back.
-(Bless those people)
+(Bless those people!)

-Atlantis Book Island: My first bookstore visit was the Atlantis Book Island.
-I was probably the only customer in the English section so I took time and enjoyed each title.
-I was actually surprised by the number of English titles here.
-The store has a lot of variety in fiction and non fiction specifically from Central Europe.
-As a reader, it opened a new world for me.
+Atlantis Book Island: The first bookstore I visited was the Atlantis Book Island.
+I was probably the only customer in the English section and was surprised by the number of English titles.
+The store has a big section of fiction as well as non fiction from Central Europe.
+It opened a new world for me…..